Hi Parents! Welcome to Project SOME.

 HOW EACH OF THE COURSES RUN

-Each course meets once per week for 1.5 hours.
-This method proves to enhance retention, fuel discussions and engagement, and lower stress with a full week for review & at-home support (1-2 hours at home is expected per course).
-Something we have learned from working exclusively with teens over the years: teens actually learn best when they’re not having to change heads from Math to English in ten minutes!
+Something we have learned from working exclusively with teens over the years: teens actually learn best when they’re not having to switch gears from Math to English in ten minutes!
 Our master-class approach exceeds what a conventional school covers in a week — our students themselves will back that up.
-Most of our students go onto tertiary universities, many in Ivy league schools.
+Most of our students go onto tertiary universities, many currently attend Ivy league schools.

 NYC-based